 - Pinch of salt

 - 1 (400mL) can coconut milk (about 1 ¾ cups)

 - 1 ¼ cups milk

 - 1 ½ cups toasted sweetened shredded coconut (unsweetened would work here and I actually prefer it but had none on hand!)

 - ¼ tsp. almond extract

 - Add egg whites to a large mixing bowl and whip until stiff peaks form (I use a hand mixer!)
 Stir in coconuts, sugar, almond extra, and salt.

 - Pour into 9-inch pie pan and push up sides, forming a macaroon crust.
 Place into 350F oven and bake for 20-25 minutes or until browned and cook through.
 Remove and set aside.
 If the crust is really poofy, you can use your hands to gently flatten the middle part like I did.

 - Place egg yolks into a medium-sized mixing bowl.
-Whisk until yolks are paler in colour and look creamy.
-In another bowl, whisk the cornstarch and 1/2 cup milk together
+Whisk until yolks are paler in color and look creamy.
+In another bowl, whisk the cornstarch and ½ cup milk together

 - Return to heat and stir in cornstarch mixture.
 Heat until nice and thick.
 Remove from heat and stir in butter, vanilla, almond extract. and toasted coconut.